Joint scaling limit of a bipolar-oriented triangulation and its dual in the peanosphere sense: Introduction

-Flow lines of $h$ of the same angle $\theta$ started at different points in $\BB Q^2$ merge into each other upon intersecting and form a tree \cite[Theorem 1.9]{ig4}.
-The \emph{space-filling SLE$_{\kappa'}$ counterflow line of $h$ of angle $\theta$} is the Peano curve of this tree, i.e., it is the curve which visits the points of $\BB C$ in chronological order, where a point $x\in\BB C$ is visited before a point $y\in\BB C$ if the flow line of angle $\theta$ from $x$ merges into the flow line of angle $\theta$ from $y$ on the left side.
-For any point $z\in\BB C$ it holds a.s.\ that the left (resp.\ right), respectively, outer boundary of $\eta'$ when it first hits $z$ is given by the flow line of $h$ started from $z$ of angle $\theta$ (resp.\ $\theta-\pi$).
+Flow lines of $\wh h$ of the same angle $\theta$ started at different points in $\BB Q^2$ merge into each other upon intersecting and form a tree \cite[Theorem 1.9]{ig4}.
+The \emph{space-filling SLE$_{\kappa'}$ counterflow line of $\wh h$ of angle $\theta$} is the Peano curve of this tree, i.e., it is the curve which visits the points of $\BB C$ in chronological order, where a point $x\in\BB C$ is visited before a point $y\in\BB C$ if the flow line of angle $\theta$ from $x$ merges into the flow line of angle $\theta$ from $y$ on the left side.
+This curve is proven to be continuous when parametrized by Lebesgue measure in~\cite[Section 4.3]{ig4}.

+For any point $z\in\BB C$ it holds a.s.\ that the left (resp.\ right), outer boundary of $\eta'$ when it first hits $z$ is given by the flow line of $\wh h$ started from $z$ of angle $\theta$ (resp.\ $\theta-\pi$).
 We refer to $\theta=0$ (resp.\ $\theta=\frac{\pi}{2},\theta=\pi,\theta=\frac{3\pi}{2}$) as north (resp.\ west, south, east) direction.
 The space-filling SLE$_{\kappa'}$ generated from flow lines of angle $\theta=\frac{\pi}{2}$ in the above construction has left and right boundaries given by west-going and east-going, respectively, flow lines, and travels in north direction.
 The space-filling SLE$_{\kappa'}$ generated from flow lines of angle $\theta=\pi$ has left and right boundaries given by south-going and north-going, respectively, flow lines, and travels in west direction, i.e., in a direction orthogonal to the north-going SLE$_{\kappa'}$.